ARMmbed/mbed-os/docs/design-documents/hal/0002-pinmap-extension.md

 2. We want to list all functions a pin can provide.
 3. We want to list all pins for a form-factor regardless of the function they can provide.
 4. We want a printable name for each pin and a method to get that name.
-5. We want a list the reserved pins that cannot be tested.
+5. We want a list of the reserved pins that cannot be tested.
 6. We want to select a duplicate-free set a pin from a set of PinMap.

 Any of the list mentioned above may be empty if none match the criteria.